 Continuing Education Credits

 When you join an AIANY AROUND MANHATTAN BOAT TOUR you can receive up to 1.5 to 2.5 AIACES LU/HSW, provided through the American Institute of Architects New York Chapter.
-Classic Harbor Line offers the following, regularly scheduled, architecture boat tours:
+We offer the following, regularly scheduled, architecture boat tours:

 - AIANY Around Manhattan: NYC Architecture (AIA CES 2.5 LU/HSW)